Note: Videos will be added as soon as they are made available online.

 He went on to talk about his upcoming role in Quentin Tarantino’s Django Unchained.

 “I play a slave.
-How black is that?”
-He asked.
+How black is that?” he asked.
 “I have to wear chains.
-How whack is that?
-Don’t worry, I get out, save my wife and I kill all the white people in the movie.
-How great is that?”
+How whack is that?"

 “That wasn’t President Obama.
-That was president Barry Gibb Obama,” Foxx said.
-In his second term, the truly black president Obama would change his name to “Barack Dikembe Mutombo Hussein Nelson Mandela X Obama.”
+That was President Barry Gibb Obama,” Foxx said.
+In his second term, the truly black president Obama would change his name to “Barack Dikembe Mutombo Tupac Mandela Hussein Obama X.”

 He then demonstrated how that President Obama would dance on Ellen (much cooler).
 2 Chainz appeared alongside Foxx later in the monologue for a song.